php-fig/fig-standards/proposed/phpdoc-meta.md

 * If there are different uses of elements in the PHPDoc notation, then it is desirable for projects to align with this specification, which will cost effort to introduce.
-* Deprecation of well-known PHPDoc elements may lead to a period of confusion or resistance to the proposed changes.
-It is for this reason that concepts are deprecated and not removed.
 * Given the age of the current standard and widespread adoption, it is not possible to introduce significant breaks in backwards compatibility with the current practices without a significant risk of alienating existing users or vendors.